 - In what ways do Hitchcock’s cinematic techniques enhance his storytelling in Rear Window?

 Now it's your turn to give these essay topics a go!
-In our Rear Window Study Guide, we've taken 5 of these essay topics and show you our analysis, brainstorm and plan for each individual topic.
-We then write up full A+ essays, all annotated so you know exactly what you need to do so you can replicate a 50 study scorer's success!.
+In our ebook A Killer Text Guide: Rear Window, we've take 5 of these essay topics and show you our analysis, brainstorm and plan for each individual topic.
+We then write up full A+ essays - all annotated - so that you know exactly what you need to do to replicate a 50 study scorer's success!.

-Whenever you get a new essay topic, you can use LSG’s THINK and EXECUTE strategy, a technique to help you write better VCE essays.
+Whenever you get a new essay topic, you can use LSG’s THINK and EXECUTE strategy - a technique to help you write better VCE essays.
 This essay topic breakdown will focus on the THINK part of the strategy.
-If you’re unfamiliar with this strategy, then check it out in How To Write A Killer Text Response because it’ll dramatically enhance how much you can take away from the following essays and more importantly, to then be able to apply these in your own writing.
+If you’re unfamiliar with this strategy, then check it out in How To Write A Killer Text Response because it’ll dramatically enhance how much you can take away from the following essays and more importantly, your ability to apply this strategy in your own writing.

 Within the THINK strategy, we have 3 steps, or ABC.
 These ABC components are: